Working with clients: part 1

 7. If you detect a particular issue in their requests, highlight it at the beginning

 Take some time to pour over their requirements, and assess against your resources, skills and availability.
 Perhaps you can complete the project, but in the proposed last week your team are away from the office?
-It’s best to clarify issues prior to face-to-face meetings, so get into the habit of swotting up the night before.
+It’s best to clarify issues prior to face-to-face meetings, so get into the habit of client preparation the night before.